regularwills/DIY-MIDI/README.md

-# DIY MIDI Controller By Will May (2022)
+# DIY MIDI Controller

-Generalized source code used to upload to any arduino board with USB capabilities.
-Dependent on the Arduio IDE MIDIUSB library.
+Generalized source code used to upload to any Arduino board with USB capabilities.
+Dependent on the Arduino IDE MIDIUSB library.
-This was used for a arduino leonardo but can be used for a micro and other boards as well.
-Capable of being recongnized as a MIDI controller through any music production software.
+This was used for an Arduino Leonardo but can also be used for a micro and other boards.
+Capable of being recognized as a MIDI controller through any music production software.

 # Final Product using a 3D Printed shell, arcade buttons, 2 rotary knobs, and custom jumper wires
   <div id="banner">